How to Update WordPress Automatically and Manually: A Complete Guide

 Backup Your Website

 Backing up your website is an absolute must before any update!
-Think of it as your safety net—if anything goes wrong, you can restore your site to its previous state.
+Think of it as your safety net; if anything goes wrong, you can restore your site to its previous state.

-Make sure to back up not only the database but also your WordPress core files, plugins, themes, and media.
-You can do this manually via FTP or use plugins like BlogVault or All-in-One WP Migration to automate the process.
-Having a reliable backup in place will save you from unnecessary stress and downtime if the update causes issues.
+Ensure that you back up not only the database but also your WordPress core files, plugins, themes, and media.
+You can do this manually via FTP or use plugins like BlogVault to automate the process.

 Check: Best WordPress Backup Plugins